Non-skippable video ads

-Non-skippable in-stream ads are video ads that may appear pre-, mid-, or post-roll while viewing partner content.
-They can be up to 15-20 seconds long and viewers must watch the ad before they're able to watch the selected video.
-A companion 300x60-pixel ad unit may be usually displayed alongside YouTube videos that show in-stream ads on desktop.
+The non-skippable video ad is an ad format that may appear pre-, mid-, or post-roll while viewing partner content.
+As of January, 2018, these ads on desktop and mobile devices can be up to 15-20 seconds long (depending on where the viewer is based).
+Viewers must watch the ad before they're able to watch the selected video.
+A smaller, 300 x 60-pixel ad may also be shown next to YouTube videos that show non-skippable video ads on desktop.
 These ads are only available via reservation buy only, and are not available to advertisers via the auction.

-A host of dynamic signals, including content type and how a user discovered the video, help determine the best time to serve an in-stream ad.
-When we don't have inventory to display in-stream ads against your videos, we'll backfill with other ad formats.
+We use a range of signals, including content type, and how a user discovered the video, to help determine the best time to serve a video ad.
+When we don't have a supply of non-skippable video ads to show against your content, we'll use other ad formats.

 How are non-skippable in-stream ads different than TrueView in-stream ads?

-If a non-skippable in-stream ad appears before a video, the viewer must watch the ad in full before the video will play.
-With TrueView in-stream ads, viewers have the option watch the ad in full or to skip the ad after viewing it for 5 seconds.
-Both in-stream ad formats may generate higher CPMs than other ad formats on YouTube, but non-skippable in-stream ads have higher video abandonment rates than skippable TrueView in-stream ads.
+If a non-skippable video ad appears before a video, the viewer must watch the ad in full before the video will play.
+With TrueView in-stream ads, viewers have the option to watch the ad in full or to skip the ad after viewing it for 5 seconds.